Subject: ARZERRA™ (ofatumumab) - Recommendations to screen, monitor and to manage hepatitis B virus reactivation

-MISSISSAUGA, ON, Aug.
-6, 2014 /CNW/ - GlaxoSmithKline Inc., in consultation with Health Canada, has informed health care professionals of important new updates to safety information regarding infusion reactions related to ARZERRA™.
+MISSISSAUGA, ON, Jan.
+27, 2014 /CNW/ - GSK, in consultation with Health Canada has informed health care professionals of important safety updates regarding the use of ARZERRA™.

 ARZERRA™ is a medication that is administered into the veins to treat chronic lymphocytic leukemia (CLL), a type of blood cancer.

 Managing marketed health product-related side effects depends on health care professionals and consumers reporting them.
-Any case of serious hypersensitivity or infusion reactions or other serious or unexpected side effects in patients receiving ARZERRA™ should be reported to GlaxoSmithKline or Health Canada.
+Reporting rates determined on the basis of spontaneously reported post-marketing side effects are generally presumed to underestimate the risks associated with health product treatments.
+Any case of serious hepatitis B recurrence or other serious or unexpected side effects in patients receiving ARZERRA™ should be reported to GlaxoSmithKline or Health Canada.

 7333 Mississauga Road

 You can report any suspected side effect associated with the use of health products to Health Canada by:

 For other health product inquiries related to this communication, contact Health Canada at:

 E-mail: [email protected]